cassandrale179/uicollectionview-basics/README.md

 **2. Specify Attributes for Time Indicator Cell(Line) in the Layouts**
 - The size of the 2px wide cell will be specified as an attribute in the ViewLayouts layoutAttributesforSupplementaryViewOfKind.
 - To determine the x-position of the current Time Indicator Line:
-  - Let timeAtFront be the most recent time in a set time interval that the tv guide shows
+  - Let timeAtFront = the most recent time in a set time interval that the tv guide shows
   - Distance of the currentTimeIndicatorLine will be proportional to the length of time between the current time and the timeAtFront
    - Multiply by a standard cell width (ex. if time interval is 30 min, then standard cell width is 400px) to get the relative x position of the timeIndicatorLine on the collectionView
-   - To span the line across collectionView across all of the channels, let its starting y be top of screen and ending y at bottom of collectionView.
+   - To span the line across collectionView across all of the channels: let its starting y-position be the top of the screen and ending y-position be at the bottom of the collectionView.
 ```objective-c
 else if([kind isEqualToString:timeIndicatorKind]){
     CGFloat cellStandardWidth = 400;